From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 What are alternatives to declawing?

 Introduce a scratching post

-- Train with a dual approach: encourage a cat to claw the right things, discourage them from clawing the wrong things.
-Each time you bring a cat to a scratching post or they goes on their own, praise them, pet them, and spend a minute playing at the post.
-If the cat begins to scratch where they aren’t supposed to, call them by name, firmly telling them“no,” and move them to the scratching post.
-Put his or her front legs up on the post and make scratching motions with them.
-Or keep a spray bottle filled with plain water handy and squirt them on the back when they claw on the furnishings.
+Train with a dual approach: encourage the cat to claw the right things and discourage the cat from clawing the wrong things.
+Each time you bring a cat to a scratching post or they go on their own, praise them, pet them, and spend a minute playing at the post.
+If the cat begins to scratch where they aren’t supposed to, call the cat by name, firmly say “no,” and move the cat to the scratching post.
+Put the cat’s front legs up on the post and make scratching motions with them.
+Or keep a spray bottle filled with plain water handy and squirt the cat on the back when they claw on the furnishings.

-- The favorite household scratching area can be made less attractive by attaching tape that is sticky on both sides or a piece of cotton scented with bath oil to the area.
+The favorite household scratching area can be made less attractive by attaching double-sided sticky tape or a piece of cotton scented with bath oil.

 Keep the cat’s nails trimmed

-- If you’re in doubt about what the proper nail length looks like, watch your veterinarian trim the nails.
-The only equipment necessary is a good pair of nail clippers.
-Never use scissors, since they can tear the nail.
+If you’re in doubt about what the proper nail length looks like, watch your veterinarian trim the nails.
+The only equipment necessary is a good pair of cat nail clippers.
+Never use scissors, which can tear the nail.

 The MSPCA hopes that you will carefully consider whether or not to declaw your cat.
 It is a painful procedure that can have serious consequences for your pet.
 If you have questions about declawing or training your cat, don’t hesitate to call us.
 We’ll do our best to help you establish and maintain a happy relationship with your feline friend, while keeping both your furnishings and your pet intact.